How accurate are Bayes factor-based null hypothesis tests? A simulation study: Discussion

 \section{Discussion}

-In recent years, very user-friendly software has been developed to estimate Bayes factors in (generalized) linear mixed-effects models in the cognitive sciences, including the bridgesampling/brms packages.
-However, Bayes factors in complex models have to be estimated, with no guarantees for their accuracy.
-Here, we used marginal simulation-based calibration for Bayes factors (Schad et al., 2023) in combination with calibration plots (Modrák \& Bürkner, in preparation) to test the accuracy of Bayes factor estimation by studying some commonly used factorial experimental designs from the cognitive sciences.
+In recent years, very user-friendly software has been developed to approximate Bayes factors in (generalized) linear mixed-effects models in the cognitive sciences, including the bridgesampling/brms packages.
+However, Bayes factors in complex models have to be approximated, with no guarantees for their accuracy.
+Here, we used marginal simulation-based calibration for Bayes factors (Schad et al., 2023) in combination with calibration plots (Modrák et al., 2025) to test the accuracy of Bayes factor estimation by studying some commonly used factorial experimental designs from the cognitive sciences.
 The results showed that when no warning message was issued by the bridge sampler, Bayes factors were estimated accurately in a range of well-studied repeated measures (Latin square) designs, which included (a; design 1) a \(2 \times 2\) design with random effects for subjects, (b; design 2) a design with a single fixed factor and crossed random effects for subjects and items, and (c; design 3) a \(2 \times 2\) design with crossed random effects for subjects and items.
 This provides important validation of the relevant Bayes factor estimates.
-However, in simulations where a warning message was issued by the bridge sampler, we found clear biases in Bayes factor estimates indicating that estimated Bayes factors were mainly too large, and larger than the true Bayes factors, leading to liberal statistical null hypothesis tests that may indicate evidence for an effect even when the effect is in fact zero.
+However, in simulations where a warning message was issued by the bridge sampler, we found clear biases in Bayes factor estimates indicating that estimated Bayes factors were uninformative, of high variance, and did not correlate with the true prior model.
+In situations with a high prior probability for H0 (0.8), this resulted in Bayes factors that were too large, and larger than the true Bayes factors, leading to liberal statistical null hypothesis tests that may indicate evidence for an effect even when the effect is in fact zero.
+By contrast, in a situation with a high prior probability for H1 (0.8), this resulted in Bayes factors that were too small, and that tended to be smaller than the true Bayes factors, leading to conservative statistical null hypothesis tests that may indicate evidence for the null even when H1 is in fact true.